The one where Andre goes fly fishing in Southern Oman again…

 In between chasing parrots, the species list pilled up, as did the bust offs and straightened hooks.
 Blue Spangled Emperors in Oman grow BIG, and seem to all be on steroids and PCP when it comes to their fighting prowess.
 We landed large numbers of these, and lost even bigger numbers to the bricks, and straightened hooks.

-In my opinion Oman should be on everyone’s radar.
+In my opinion fly fishing in Southern Oman should be on everyone’s radar.
 Species diversity, unique species, challenging environments, incredible operation, beautiful surroundings, and the chance to fish to some truly giant versions of so many species means I am already planning my next trip.

 And the next, and the one after that…